dyslab/wp-site-wwii/README.md

 # wp-site-demo

-*Note: "wp" stands from "Webpack" rather than "Word Press"...* :smile:
+*Note: "wp" stands for "Webpack" rather than "Word Press"...* :smile:

 Intend to create a static demo website by using webpack + express + pug based on node.js framework.